cristianbote/goober/README.md

 -   [x] [Extending Styles](#sharing-style)
 -   [x] Media queries (@media)
 -   [x] Keyframes (@keyframes)
--   [x] Smart(lazy) client-side hydration
+-   [x] Smart (lazy) client-side hydration
 -   [x] Styling any component
     -   via `` const Btn = ({className}) => {...}; const TomatoBtn = styled(Btn)`color: tomato;` ``
--   [x] Vanilla(via `css` function)
+-   [x] Vanilla (via `css` function)
--   [x] `globalStyle`(via `glob`) so one would be able to create global styles
+-   [x] `globalStyle` (via `glob`) so one would be able to create global styles
 -   [x] target/extract from elements other than `<head>`
 -   [x] [vendor prefixing](#autoprefixer)

 # Sharing style

-There are a couple of ways to effectly share/extend styles across components.
+There are a couple of ways to effectively share/extend styles across components.

 ## Extending

-One can simply extend the desired component that needs to be enrich or overwriten with another set of css rules.
+You can extend the desired component that needs to be enriched or overwritten with another set of css rules.

 ```js
 import { styled } from 'goober';